epartington/google-cloud-ai-runtime-tutorial/README.md

 > [!IMPORTANT]
-> You may exceed the free API during the tutorial.
+> You may exceed the free API quota during the tutorial.
 If this is the case, you may need to increase your API quota.

 ### Step 2.
 Create Brownfield Environment